andrematte/deep-learning-architectures/README.md

 # Deep Learning Architectures

- This repository contains a compilation of Deep Learning architetures implemented using the Keras framework.
+ This repository contains a compilation of Deep Learning architectures implemented using the Keras framework.
 The implementations are based on their respective scientific papers.

 # Model Summaries